Good Thursday morning. We must begin with sad news from yesterday.

 — ALOE —

-To watch a video of the announcement, click on the image below:
+To watch the latest trailer, click on the image below:

 — HAPPY BIRTHDAY —